benji011/myspace_nextjs/README.md

 <img src="public/images/myspace_nextjs.png"/>

-This app which was bootstrapped from the starter Next.js template.
+This is an open sourced project I decided to do for fun.
+Myspace (circa 2002) was bootstrapped with the starter Next.js template.
 To understand how this app works, please refern to [Learn Next.js](https://nextjs.org/learn) before you start.

+The original styles and layout was originally forked from [wittenbrocks tom-myspace-page](https://wittenbrock.github.io/toms-myspace-page).
+Please send him some love.

 ## TODO
 - Add ESLint